MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ## Other Canadian Co-op Programs

+Ultimately, employer / university partnerships are the key to the existence of co-op programs, so inevitably employers will be prioritized over students.
+Every university does this to some extent.
+However, Carleton's bias towards employers is particularly egregious and goes beyond the practices happening at other universities.

 Carleton's co-op program is the only co-op program I am aware of that has this "One Decline Policy".

 After looking at the co-op participation agreements of other Canadian universities, you'll realize that Carleton caters to employers more than any other university in Canada.